Jeep Death Wobble

 - Worn or loose track bar bushings or bracket bolts — the most common starting point on JK and JL Wranglers

-- Ball joints, tie rod ends, or drag link with measurable play
+- Ball joints, tie rod ends, or drag link with too much play

-- Wheel bearing looseness or out-of-balance tires amplifying slack in the steering
+- Wheel bearing looseness or out-of-balance tires making slack in the steering worse

 - Incorrect caster angle after a lift without adjustable control arms

-- Steering damper worn — damper alone rarely causes wobble but hides underlying slop until it fails
+- Worn steering damper — the damper alone rarely causes wobble but can hide underlying slop until it fails

-- Overtorqued or undertorqued suspension hardware after recent work
+- Suspension hardware overtightened or undertightened after recent work

-- Steady highway shake from tire balance — usually present all the time at speed, not only after a bump
+- Steady highway shake from tire balance — usually there all the time at speed, not only after a bump

-- Brake pedal pulse from rotor thickness variation — tied to braking, not random bumps
+- Brake pedal pulse from uneven rotors — tied to braking, not random bumps

-- Wheel bearing hum that changes in gentle turns — steady noise, not violent oscillation
+- Wheel bearing hum that changes in gentle turns — steady noise, not violent shaking

-- Alignment pull or drift — does not produce sudden violent shake after one impact
+- Alignment pull or drift — does not cause sudden violent shake after one impact

-- Loss of control at highway speed — safety event, not just comfort
+- Loss of control at highway speed — a safety event, not just an annoyance

 - Worn joints damage tie rods and knuckles — one loose part loads the rest